elevien/math50_2025/unit0.md

 These are things I will **not** cover in class which you should know:

+- **Calculus**:
 - **Plotting**: Know how to interpret plots on a log scale, contour plots, histograms, and boxplots.
 You do not need to know how to create these plots in Python, but you will be asked to **interpret them**.
 - **Basic linear algebra**: Some familiarity will be helpful to understand concepts starting in Unit 4.
 However, I will not ask any exam questions that require you to do linear algebra calculations.
-- **Coding fundamentals**:
-  - `for` loops, `while` loops, `if` statements
+In order to understand some of the calculations I perform in lecture, you should know:
+  - Basic operations: Matix vector, matrix-matrix multiplication and addition
+  - Matrix inversion: I won't calculate any matrix inverses by hand, but you will need to know what it means You do not need to know about eigenvalues and eigenvectors, but I will mention how they appear when working with linear regression models
+- **Coding fundamentals**:  `for` loops, `while` loops, `if` statements (not in Python specifically), the meaning of equals sign in coding vs. math.
+If you come from R equals you may have used ``<-'', but in Python we use ``='' to assign variables.

+I will breifly cover in class:
 - Indexing arrays (in this course, exam questions will only involve indexing **1-D NumPy arrays**)

-I will cover in class:
 - Working with **pandas DataFrames** (loading CSVs, selecting columns, summarizing data).
 - How to use `numpy.random`.
 That said, it’s helpful to review it beforehand.

----
+It is however expected that you will pick a lot of this up on your own by doing exercises and working on your project.

 ## Resources for coding

 If you are new to Python or rusty, I recommend spending an hour or two going through a short tutorial.